 Section 1.
 President

 The President shall be the Chief Executive Officer of the organization.
-The President shall appoint all committee chairs, except for the nominating committee and program committee.
-The President may appoint members to the following supportive positions: Librarian, Historian, Newsletter Editor, Chief Judge, Cellarmaster, Hospitality Chair, and Competition Coordinator.
+The President shall appoint all committee chairs except for the nominating committee and program committee.
+The President may appoint members to the following supportive positions: Education Committee Chair, Librarian, Historian, Newsletter Editor, Chief Judge, Cellarmaster, Hospitality Chair, and Competition Coordinator.

 Section 2.
 Vice President

 The Vice President shall act for the President in the President’s absence.
 The Vice President shall act as Chair of the Program Committee.
-In the event of a vacancy in the Office of President, the Vice President shall fill the vacancy.

 Section 3.
 Secretary

-The Secretary shall act as both recording and corresponding Secretary, and shall maintain all records of minutes of earlier meetings.
+The Secretary shall act as both recording and corresponding Secretary, and shall maintain all minutes of Executive Board meetings.

 Section 4.
 Treasurer

 The Treasurer shall maintain custody of all funds belonging to the organization and associated financial records including previous years’ records.
-The Treasurer shall also with one other officer, sign any checks drawn against funds of the organization.
-The Treasurer shall determine the official register of the membership, based on dues collected.
+The Treasurer and one other officer shall have the authority to sign any checks drawn against funds of the organization.
+The Treasurer shall determine the official register of the membership based on dues collected.
+The Treasurer is responsible for the timely filing of any local, state and/or federal tax-related forms.

 Section 5.
 Membership Chair